 We have put together a number of links that have helped us through difficult times but remember not all help is online, you can talk to someone if you want to via our Healthcare page.

-The Site is the online guide to life for 16-25 year-olds in the UK.
+The Mix is the online guide to life for 16-25 year-olds in the UK.
 They provide non-judgmental support and information on everything from sex and exam stress to debt and drugs.
 The site has a number of areas linked to LGBTQ, one of which is How to come out?

 The It Gets Better Project shares positive messages of support with LGBTQ youth every day via short video clips.

 This coming out guide for trans young people has been written by young transgender people who have drawn on their own experiences to make the process of coming out as a young trans person as easier for others.

 We have listed below some YouTube videos … the list is could be endless but these are some of the ones that we like.
 We’ll be keeping an eye on new ones that ‘come out’ and updating so make sure you come back.